bruin-data/setup-bruin/README.md

 ### Input

-You can configure `bruin-setup-action` with these parameters:
+You can configure `setup-bruin` with these parameters:

 | Parameter      | Description                                        | Default            |
 |:---------------|:---------------------------------------------------|:-------------------|